maricairns/maricairns/README.md

 Clinical psychologist examining AI from the build level up, applying psychology and human factors domain expertise to AI safety, including what we do not want AI to do.

-AI model and AI agent behaviour, manipulation, deception, and personality (persona vectors).
+AI model and AI agent behaviour, manipulation, deception, personality, and persona vectors.

 Read more here: https://maricairns.substack.com/